1888 New York (Giants, New Yorks)

 Photo A

 Dated April 25, 1888.
 New York and Philadelphia at New York, Polo Grounds, opening day.
-The New York team, at left, wore white uniforms and caps with dark-colored collars and stockings.
-Color illustrations from this period depict the collars and stockings as maroon in color.
+Note that the New York team, at left, had eighteen players, while the Philadelphia team had eleven.
+New York wore white uniforms and caps in this photo with dark-colored collars and stockings.
+Color illustrations from this period depicted the collars and stockings as maroon in color.
+For player IDs, see illustration below.
 Game date from retrosheet.org.
-This image was published in The Sporting Times in 1888, Vo.
-II, No. 12.
+This image was published in The Sporting Times in 1888, Vol. II, No. 12.

 Photo B